CMKL-University/warp-ai-vision/warp-ai/docs/Introduction-to-Neural-Network/quickstart.md

 > Read more about [Saving & Loading your model](https://pytorch.org/tutorials/beginner/basics/saveloadrun_tutorial.html).
 >

-**Acknowledgement**: The content of this chapter has been adapted from the original [PyTorch quickstart](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).
+**Acknowledgement**: The content of this document has been adapted from the original [PyTorch quickstart](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).